Look for Brands With Public and Ambitious Sustainability Commitments

 Natural vs. Synthetic?
 It’s complicated

 The negative environmental impacts come early in the life cycle of natural, plant-based fibres such as cotton, linen and hemp.
 For instance, farming can often involve intense water and pesticide use.
 However, after production, these natural fabrics perform well on sustainability because they are often recyclable and are fully biodegradable.
+If you are looking for other ways to help the environment, consider using the Austick Copper Recycling Sydney services.

 Concerning cotton, VSSs are helping to mitigate the negative impacts of producing the crop by prohibiting the use of pesticides, reducing water usage, improving soil fertility, and creating positive impacts on health and working conditions in farming communities.
 One study by the Textile Exchange found that farming organic cotton reduces the crop’s global warming potential by 46% compared to conventional cotton.